 Uneven barbell positioning could result in serious injuries, especially when lifting heavy weights.
 This uneven positioning causes uneven weight distribution on muscles and joints such as shoulders [2] during the bench press exercise.
-To reduce the risk of these injuries, a weightlifter has to make sure he or she is keeping their barbell level at all times.
+To reduce the risk of these injuries, a weightlifter has to make sure he or she is keeping his or her barbell level at all times.
 Although a weightlifter can sometimes notice an uneven barbell by him- or herself, oftentimes weightlifters go through an entire motion with an uneven barbell unnoticed.
 A spotter or partner can definitely notice an uneven barbell, but many gym-goers work out alone, especially now during the COVID-19 pandemic where social distancing measures are enforced.
-The BarPro device has the ability to be that spotter or partner and notify the weightlifter when the barbell is uneven.
+The BarPro device has the ability to serve as a spotter or partner and notify the weightlifter when the barbell is uneven.
 It will perform even better than a human being by using an accelerometer to know exactly when a barbell is not positioned evenly.

 Exercises such as the bench press and squat require full motion to activate the desired muscle groups.
 When full motion is not completed by the weightlifter, maximum efficiency is not reached from the workout and some muscles may undergo minimum usage.
 To eliminate the possibility of doing exercises with incomplete motion, weightlifters should practice proper form with little weights to create the muscle memory needed for a proper lift.
-The BarPro device can aid in this process by allowing the user to calibrate his or her full range of motion for their workout and providing a notification if the user is not completing a full repetition of motion by using an ultrasonic height sensor.
+The BarPro device can aid in this process by allowing the user to calibrate his or her full range of motion for the workout and providing a notification if the user is not completing a full repetition of motion by using an ultrasonic height sensor.

 Finally, keeping track of repetitions and sets is an important factor of every weightlifting session.
-Different repetitions and sets are executed by the weightlifter depending on what his or her goal in working out is.
+Different repetitions and sets are executed by the weightlifter depending on what his or her work out goal is.
 Some people want to build muscle strength and size so they stay in the lower range of repetitions, while others want to build muscle endurance and train with higher repetitions.
 It is actually recommended to train with less weight and more repetitions if reducing the risk of injuries is desired [3].
 Although mentally keeping track of repetitions/sets seems like a fairly easy process, lifting heavy weights for a long duration of time does lead to fatigue that may cause a weightlifter to forget what set he or she is on or how many reps he or she has completed.
-BarPro will have the ability to keep track of these repetitions and sets so the user can focus on weightlifting and not worry about doing too little or too many repetitions and sets.
+BarPro will have the ability to keep track of these repetitions and sets so the user can focus solely on lifting the weight and keeping the barbell level.

-1.3 High-level Requirements
+1.3 High-Level Requirements

 - Accurately count repetitions of motion during a workout (+/- 1 rep).
-This will be done using an accelerometer.
+This is done using an accelerometer.
 An intuitive user interface with buttons and LED display will allow the user to see the repetitions/sets and reset them using the buttons.
-These reps/sets will be displayed on an LCD display. - Accurately read the user's barbell tilt angle (~30°) established during initial testing.
-This will be done using an accelerometer.
-The two LEDs will display which side is unlevel and a buzzer will buzz with a frequency corresponding to the level of the bar at 5° increments. - Measure the height of motion (bench press: +/- 2cm, deadlifts: +/- 5cm) during a workout using an ultrasonic sensor.
+These reps/sets are displayed on an LCD display. - Accurately read the user's barbell tilt angle (~30°) established during initial testing.
+This is done using an accelerometer.
+The two LEDs will display which side is unlevel and a buzzer will buzz with a frequency corresponding to the level of the bar at 3° increments. - Measure the height of motion (bench press: +/- 2cm, deadlifts: +/- 5cm) during a workout using an ultrasonic sensor.
 If the user is not performing full repetitions, their reps/sets will not be counted on the LCD display.